Nomex13/Labyrinth/concept.md

 Hero is an Indian man.
 He is tied to a stake at the very beginning.
-Anytime he sees an enemy, he screams like a bitch.
+Anytime he sees an enemy he screams like a bitch.

 <h4 id="stressbar">Stressbar</h4>